Community Education, Events and Forums

 We offer brief general information sessions for community groups that focus on the roles and functions of the Ombudsman.
-We can also provide information sessions on specific areas of our work, such as the Ombudsman's role in community services, disability reportable incidents, employment-related child protection and police complaints.
+We can also provide information sessions on specific areas of our work – such as the Ombudsman's role in community services, disability reportable incidents, employment-related child protection and our work with Aboriginal communities.

 Resources and guidelines

-Our community education programme also includes producing a range of guidelines and accessible resources to assist agencies and the public.
+Our community education program also produces a range of guidelines and accessible resources to help agencies and the public.